subaquatic-pierre/linux-tools/README.md

     sudo aptitude

-### AWS CLI
+## AWS CLI

 ##### Test cloud formation template

-    aws cloudformation validate-template --template-body file://sampletemplate.json
+    aws conformation validate-template --template-body file://sampletemplate.json

-### TMUX
+## TMUX

 This program is used to keep a shell terminal running on a remote machine once the connection is lost.
-It is usefull when setting up network connections and having to restart the connection kicks you out of the system.
-The commandd will still keep running on the remote machine
+It is useful when setting up network connections and having to restart the connection kicks you out of the system.
+The command will still keep running on the remote machine

 ##### Install TMUX